Semisimple random walks on the torus: Fourier spectrum of the random walk

 \subsection{Induced random walk on the identity component}

 In order to prove Theorem~\ref{thm:decaymun}, we shall use the induced random walk on $G^\circ$, whose definition is given below.
 Since by definition $G^\circ$ is connected, this will allow us to use the results of Section~\ref{sec:nonconcentration}.
 The drawback is that we can no longer use the simple identity $\mu_{sn}=\mu_n*\dots*\mu_n$; so we shall have to write $\mu_{sn}$ as a weighted sum of convolutions related to the induced measure $\mu^\circ$ on the identity component, which makes the argument more technical.
+The argument is identical to the one given in~\cite[Appendix~B]{HLL2021}, but we include it for completeness.

 Let $(g_n)_{n \geq 1}$ be a sequence of independent random variables distributed according to $\mu$.
 Consider the return times to $G^\circ$,

 and recursively for $m \geq 2$,

 Those are the return times of a Markov chain on the finite space $G/G^\circ$, so that for every $m \geq 1$, $\tau(m)$ is almost surely finite.
 In fact, by Kac's formula \cite[Lemma 5.4]{BenoistQuint}